Dustin-Davis/hyrule-compendium/README.md

 ## Features

--User can see a picture of the equipment.
+- User can see a picture of the equipment.

--User can see a description of the items.
+- User can see a description of the items.

--User can see attack and defense.
+- User can see attack and defense.

 ## Preview